vrMarc/netlify-cms-bitbucket-oauth-provider/README.md

 Basic instructions for pushing to heroku are available in the [original blog post](http://www.vxk.cz/tips/2017/05/18/netlify-cms/).

-You can also use a service like Zeit Now to deploy this js oauth server
+You can also use a service like Zeit Now to deploy this js oauth server for example using now command line: now -e OAUTH_CLIENT_ID={bitbucket oauth id} -e OAUTH_CLIENT_SECRET={bitbucket oauth secret}